franneck94/HelperBox/README.md

 # Helper Box

-## Usage

 Refer to the [documentation](https://franneck94.github.io/HelperBox/).

 If you want to use ToolBox++ in parallel, you have to start Toolbox **before** starting this HelperBox.

-If you want to launch the HelperBox for a certain GW instance (Multi-launcher use-case), you have to get the process id of the GW instance:
+If you want to launch the HelperBox in a multi GW instance use-case, you have to get the process id of the GW instance:

 Then launch the HelperBox.exe from the CMD: